Ksyruz/cto-take-home/README.md

 - **Input 2**:
   - `userintent.txt`: "I would like to consolidate my pensions into one provider."
-  - Output: A `.docx` letter detailing a consolidation of pensions.
+  - Output: a `.docx` letter detailing a consolidation of pensions.

 ## Contact
 If you have any questions, please email: